P-Christy Mathewson, NYG

 Hall of Fames:

-Ron’s: No (Would require one more All-Star team.
-Definitely)
+Ron’s: No. (Would require three more All-Star seasons.
+No doubt)

 Hall of Fames: